rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationDownload.md

 - There is a single argument of type DownloadExchangeSnapshotInput.
 - Returns AsyncRequestStatus.
-### file
+### exchangesnapshotv2
+Download exchange database snapshot from archive

+Supported in v9.3
+Downloads a Microsoft Exchange database snapshot from the specified archival location.

-- There is a single argument of type DownloadReportFileInput.
+- There is a single argument of type DownloadExchangeSnapshotV2Input.
-- Returns AsyncDownloadReply.
+- Returns AsyncRequestStatus.
 ### filesetsnapshot
 - There is a single argument of type DownloadFilesetSnapshotInput.
 - Returns AsyncRequestStatus.